- Accurately and efficiently measure student achievement and growth through computer-adaptive testing;

 - Bonnie Edwards – Technology Initiatives Director, CA Community Colleges Chancellor’s Office

 - Phil Emer – Director of Technology Planning and Policy, The Friday Institute for Educational Innovation, North Carolina State University

 - John Fleischman – Assistant Superintendent of Technology Services, Sacramento County Office of Education

-- Martin Horejsi – Associate Professor of Instructional Technology, University of Montana
+- Martin Horejsi – Associate Professor, University of Montana

 - Xiaobing Hou – Assistant Professor, Central Connecticut State University

-- Josh Klein – Chief Information Officer, Oregon Department of Education
+- Josh Klein – Chief Information Officer, Portland Public Schools (OR)

-- Rodney Okamoto - California Department of Education
+- Rodney Okamoto – IT Manager, California Department of Education

 - David Wu – Assistant Superintendent, Hawaii Department of Education